logicxd/til/iOS/parsing_json.md

 To map data into models

 As [LukeN](http://stackoverflow.com/users/280656/luken) says
-> parsing is the process of translating some data into another kind of data that we can use
+> parsing is the process of translating some data into another kind of data that we can use.
 > In my practice, this is always turning a string or binary data into a **data structure** inside my program.

 From [What's the best way to explain parsing to a new programmer](http://stackoverflow.com/questions/2933192/whats-the-best-way-to-explain-parsing-to-a-new-programmer)